dessertlab/EVIL/README.md

 ### Step 3: Replicating Results
-This  section briefly describes how to replicate the ShellBe experiment mentioned in the manuscript under Table 3.
+This  section briefly describes how to replicate the experiment mentioned in the paper.
 Before running any of the bash commands ensure that you conda environment is **activated**.
 To Launch the finetuning and evalulation processes the basic command template is as follows: <br>
 ``bash Launch.sh [DEVICE] [DATASET] [PREPROCESSING]``<br>

+**Device Options**:

+0. Local machine
+1. HPC with a SLURM scheduler
+2. HPC with a TORQUE scheduler

+**Dataset Options:**
+1. Python Encoder Dataset
+2. Assembly Decoder Dataset

 **Preprocessing Options:**

 0. Raw corpus counts
 1. Preprocessing without the Intent Parser (IP)
 2. Preprocessing with the Intent Parser (IP)

-**Dataset Options:**
-1. Python Encoder Dataset
-2. Assembly Decoder Dataset

-**Device Options**:
-0. Local machine
-1. HPC with a SLURM scheduler
-2. HPC with a TORQUE scheduler
 #### Running on a local machine
 * From the EVIL home directory, run ``bash Launch.sh 0 [DATASET] [PREPROCESSING]``